-- Primary activation control: The Office of Emergency Management
+- Primary Activation Control: The Office of Emergency Management

 - Secondary Activation Center: The Emergency Communications Center for the City of Springfield

-- Tertiary activation and Maintenance: Springfield Public Works Department's Maintenance Service Center
+- Tertiary Activation and Maintenance: Springfield Public Works Department's Maintenance Service Center

 - Activation: Can be instituted by any law enforcement officer, firefighter, trained Emergency Management weather spotter, or National Weather Service representative when reporting a funnel cloud or tornado that is threatening the safety of Springfield or Urban Service Area of Springfield residents.

-- Coverage area: Springfield, Willard, Ash Grove, Strafford, and Battlefield
+- Coverage Area: Springfield, Willard, Ash Grove, Strafford, and Battlefield

 Sirens are Outdoor Warning Devices

 - All siren warning system vendors make it clear in their marketing literature that storm/Civil Defense sirens are outdoor warning devices.
 The National Weather Service and most media agencies-- written and broadcast--understand and try to educate the public to this fact.
-The Federal Emergency Management Website contains many statements regarding sirens being outdoor warning devices and that people should use other means for indoor alerting.
+The Federal Emergency Management website contains many statements regarding sirens being outdoor warning devices and that people should use other means for indoor alerting.

 - A person needs to use multiple warning methods to ensure they are adequately alerted to a tornado or other imminent danger.
 Let the warning siren system serve to gain peoples' attention while out of doors.
 People indoors should use radio, television, cable override, and an alert weather radio to keep themselves informed as to the weather or other threats that are occurring in the community.

 - People must accept the responsibility of keeping themselves informed as to the outlook for stormy weather and other developing dangers within the community.
-Based on this outlook or potential for danger, they need to conduct their activities and focus their attention to those means of being alerted whenever tornados or other dangers threaten.
+Based on this outlook or potential for danger, they need to conduct their activities and focus their attention to those means of being alerted whenever tornadoes or other dangers threaten.
 Broadcast media, paging services, alert devices such as the NOAA weather alert radio, and/or an Emergency Alert System capable radio can provide this support day and night, on land or on water.
 But for them to work, people must accept responsibility for their own safety and use the tools that can best serve in sustaining that safety.
 Government can no longer, given today's complex world, fully gain the attention of all people in the community and warn them of tornadoes or other imminent dangers.
 This makes it imperative that people stay alert to developing severe weather and other situations.